elyou191/Hackerrank-Contribution/README.md

 # Hackerrank-Contribution
-In this rep, we going to solve Euler Projects problems, using Python scripts.
+In this repo, we are going to solve Euler Projects problems, using Python scripts.
 This is the link of these problems: https://www.hackerrank.com/contests/projecteuler/challenges